tamastitkos/math/README.md

 ## Recent Manuscripts

-1. On the metric property of quantum Wasserstein divergences (with G. Bunth, J. Pitrik, and D. Virosztek) [to appear in Physical Review A]
+1. On the metric property of quantum Wasserstein divergences (with G. Bunth, J. Pitrik, and D. Virosztek) <br />
+   [to appear in Physical Review A]

-2. Isometries of Lipschitz-free Banach spaces (with M. Cúth and M. Doucha)
+3. Isometries of Lipschitz-free Banach spaces (with M. Cúth and M. Doucha)

-3. Isometric rigidity of Wasserstein spaces over Euclidean spheres (with Gy.P.
-Gehér, A. Hrušková, and D. Virosztek) [to appear in Journal of Mathematical Analysis and Applications]
+4. Isometric rigidity of Wasserstein spaces over Euclidean spheres (with Gy.P.
+Gehér, A. Hrušková, and D. Virosztek) <br />
+   [to appear in Journal of Mathematical Analysis and Applications]

-4. Isometric rigidity of the Wasserstein space W<sub>1</sub>(G) over Carnot groups (with Z.M.
+6. Isometric rigidity of the Wasserstein space W<sub>1</sub>(G) over Carnot groups (with Z.M.
 Balogh and D. Virosztek)

-5. Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group (with Z.M.
+7. Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group (with Z.M.
 Balogh and D. Virosztek)

-6. Lattice properties of strength functions (with A. Ramanantoanina) [to appear in Acta Scientiarum Mathematicarum]
+8. Lattice properties of strength functions (with A. Ramanantoanina)<br />
+   [to appear in Acta Scientiarum Mathematicarum]
 <br>